manticoresoftware/manticoresearch/manual/Introduction.md

 Manticore Search is a multi-storage database designed specifically for search, including full-text search.

-Manticore was born in 2017 as a continuation of [Sphinx Search](https://github.com/sphinxsearch/sphinx).
-We took the best from Sphinx (C++ core and focus on low level data structures and fine-tuned algorithms), added a lot of new functionality, fixed hundreds of bugs, made it easier to use, kept it open source and made Manticore Search even more lightweight & extremely fast database for search.
+Manticore Search is an [open-source database](https://github.com/manticoresoftware/manticoresearch/) that was created in 2017 as a continuation of [Sphinx Search](https://sphinxsearch.com/) engine.
+We took all the best from it, significantly improved its functionality, [fixed hundreds of bugs](https://manual.manticoresearch.com/Changelog), rewrote the code almost completely and kept it open-source!
+That all has made Manticore Search a modern, fast, light-weight and full-featured database with outstanding full-text search capabilities.

 ## Our key features are:
 #### Powerful and fast full-text searching which works fine for small and big datasets